martbhell/martbhell.github.io/posts/2025/03/pwning.md

 on the container in picoCTF and get the flag!

-Before this I tried briefly a second approach: Modify the code and adding `printf("Address of win: %p\n", &win);` printed the thing to enter.
+Before this I tried briefly a second approach: Modify the code and adding `printf("Address of win: %p\n", &win);` .
+That printed the thing to enter.

-There was a difference of `162` / `0xa2` between the functions always.
+There was a difference of `162` / `0xa2` between the functions, always.
 But that didn't work with the vanilla `./vuln`.
-Because I added code, it would something shorter..
+Because I added code, it would be a lower address..

 Third approach / not complete idea: